First-Year Students & Families

 ID Card Financial Accounts

 Like a prepaid card, the Discretionary balance will decline with each use.
 The account can be used for on-campus purchases such as the Sustainability Sale which takes place during first-year move-in.
 During the term, purchases are available for event tickets, workshop materials, equipment rentals, printing, and computer supplies.
 It is available from the moment a student receives their ID card.

 We invite students and their families to make a preliminary deposit to start out the Discretionary account before their arrival on campus in the fall.
-More information on how to do so, please visit our information page about the GET Funds resource.
-Continued deposits can be made at any time throughout the term/year.
-Any positive balance rolls over from term to term.
+More information on how to do so, will be provided in late-spring.

 Every undergraduate student is enrolled in a meal plan while studying at Dartmouth or living in Dartmouth housing.
 Your Dartmouth ID Card enables you to use your dining plan at the various on-campus dining facilities.

 Entering first year students are pre-assigned to the Ivy Standard plan for New Student Orientation and through the Fall Term.
 Your meal plan becomes effective when you move into the residence hall upon arrival for your Pre-Orientation program (if appropriate) or New Student Orientation.
 The Orientation dining plan enables you to participate in all Special Catered Events throughout Orientation.